levisyin/GithubContributorChecker/README.md

 # GithubContributorChecker
-A tool that check whether if contributor changed his name
+A tool that checks the contributors of given repositories

 ## Requirements